• Best-In-Class Survival Gear

 6. Snow Travel

-Snow Shoes: Your best friend in powder!
+Snow Shoes can be your best friend in powder!
 Don’t expend more energy than you need to, sit on top of the snow and you’ll stay dryer and warmer as well.